Madoshakalaka/yew-shortcuts/README.md

 the mcp will return the component props and svg viewbox to the agent so you can prompt with:

 ```
-use the regular house icon and style it with rem, proportially to the viewbox
+use the regular house icon and style it with rem proportially to the viewbox
 ```

 ### The `cs!` macro